Pegatina/Porfolio/PHP/Restaurant/README.md

 # Restaurant
 ### Eng:
-Web application for home ordering for a restaurant.
+Web application for delivery in a restaurant.
 The application must allow:
 - Consult categories (meats, salads, pasta, etc) and select them.
 - Consult the dishes of a selected category.